Anvit131/Da6401_assignment1/README.md

 | `-nhl`, `--num_layers` | `4` | Number of hidden layers |
 | `-sz`, `--hidden_size` | `128` | Number of neurons per hidden layer |
 | `-a`, `--activation` | `relu` | Activation function: `identity`, `sigmoid`, `tanh`, `relu` |
+## Self Declaration
+I, Anvit Kumar, swear on my honour that I have written the code and the report by myself and have not copied it from the internet or other students.